tholmbb/pwd-generator/README.md

 # 🔐 pwd-generator

-**pwd-generator** is a simple Python script for generating secure, random passwords.
+**pwd-generator** is a simple Python script for generating secure random passwords.
-I created this tool for personal use, especially when managing multiple user accounts at once in my daily work.
+I created this tool for use at work, where I often need to manage multiple user accounts at once.

 There are many password generators online, but this one fits my workflow:
 it allows me to quickly generate and copy multiple strong passwords at once, even into formats like CSV if needed.